 We know that you’re going through a tough time.
 After a car accident, you feel angry, betrayed, and even scared.
 All you want is to get better again and get back on your feet, but you’re being bullied by aggressive insurance agents and lawyers.
 You need someone in your corner who will stand up for you, fight for your rights, and take the stress off of your shoulders.

 That’s our job.
-We’re here to take the burden off of you and take care of the hard part while you focus on getting well again.
+Whether you’re in Nolensville, Smyrna, La Vergne, Antioch, or anywhere in Tennessee, we’re here to take the burden off of you and take care of the hard part while you focus on getting well again.
 Let us negotiate with the other attorneys, insurance companies, and other parties.
 Let us fight for you and help you navigate these difficult waters.

 Have You Experienced An Injury Like This?